Configuring the Squid service for Kerberos authentication

 To configure the Squid service for Kerberos authentication:

-1. If you are using the CentOS version 8.x or Red Hat Enterprise Linux version 8.x operating systems, configure a policy for using encryption algorithms.
+1. If you are using Red Hat Enterprise Linux 8.x or later, Rocky Linux, or RED OS, configure a cryptographic policy.
 To do so, execute the command:

 update-crypto-policies --set LEGACY